googlefonts/colr-gradients-spec/colr-gradients-spec.md

 | uint32 | numBaseGlyphV1Records |  |
 | BaseGlyphV1Record | baseGlyphV1Records[numBaseGlyphV1Records] | |

+Entries must be sorted in ascending order of the `glyphID` field of the `BaseGlyphV1Record`s.

 ##### BaseGlyphV1Record

 | Type | Name | Description |